keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 ## Differences between versions

-The `KeptnTaskDefinition` support for containers is introduced in v0.8.0 to support the container runtime feature.
+The `KeptnTaskDefinition` support for the `container-runtime` and `python-runtime` is introduced in v0.8.0.
 This modifies the synopsis in two ways:

 * Add the `spec.container` field.
-* The `spec.function` field is changed to pointer receiver.
+* The `spec.function` field is changed to be a pointer receiver.
   This aligns it with the `spec.container` field, which must be a pointer, and enables `KeptnTask` to omit it when it is empty,